sommerluk/perceptualcolor/CODINGSTYLE.md

 - Document your code.
 - Provide unit tests for your code.
-- If working with Qt’s object hierarchy, use raw pointers.
-If not, use smart pointers.
-Prefer Qt’s smart pointers over the std smart pointers.
+- If working with children within Qt’s object hierarchy, allocate on the heap and use raw pointers or guarded pointers (`QPointer`).
+If not, allocate on the stack or use smart pointers.
+Prefer Qt’s smart pointers over the `std` smart pointers of C++.